Nurislom373/SpringNews/RSocket/README.md

 A full comparison between RSocket and other protocols is beyond the scope of this article.
 Instead, we'll focus on a key feature of RSocket: its interaction models.

-RSocket provides four interaction models.
-With that in mind, we'll explore each one with an example.

 ---

 RSocket - bu distributed applicationlarda foydalanish uchun mo'ljallangan binary, point-to-point aloqa protocoli.
 RSocker to'rtta o'zaro ta'sir modelini taqdim etadi.

 # Introduction to RSocket